xiao0720/vim-config/README.md

 ### copy-filename
-Adds some shortcuts for quickly copying the name or path of the current file ([more](https://github.com/AdamWhittingham/vim-copy-filename))
+Adds some short cuts for quickly copying the name or path of the current file ([more](https://github.com/AdamWhittingham/vim-copy-filename))

 Keys               | Function
 -------------------|------------------------------------